-Accidents are happening in the workplace more then ever before.
-Many are fire related accidents that could have been easily avoided.
+Accidents are happening in the workplace more than ever before.
+Many are fire-related accidents that could have been easily avoided.
 If an employer were to implement standard fire safety procedures, injuries from such accidents related to fire would be reduced substantially.
 Most employers that take pride in a comprehensive fire safety program will see improved productivity and employee performance over the long term.
-Below is information to help you stay safe from any personal injury accidents caused by fire in the workplace.
+Below is information to help you stay safe from any personal injury accidents caused by a fire in the workplace.

 Contact The Horwitz Law Group today at 312-641-9200 for a Free Consultation.